henriquemor/elhenrico/README.md

-### Let's build something together 🛠️
+### 👋 Let's 🛠️ together.

-- 📫 How to reach me: henrique@moraes.dev
+- 📫 How to reach me: henrique@moraes.dev [*skip the formalities*]
+- 💻 I’m currently learning Unity and Blender
+- 📢 ... and looking to collaborate on new projects and gamejams
+- 💬 Ask me about Grim Fandango 💀

+🇧🇷🇺🇸🇮🇹

 <!--
 **elhenrico/elhenrico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.